GabePearse/TrashPanda/README.md

 Where $discord_token is the token to the bot you are going to run the application.

 After this you should be all ready to run the application!
-If you need anymore assistance just message me on discord: `EvilStatZ#9761` or email me anytime at `gabe@pearse.name`!
+If you need anymore assistance just message me on discord: `EvilStatZ` or email me anytime at `gabe@pearse.name`!